vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     ![Resources](img/tko-in-vmc-aws/deploy-tko-vmc-53.jpg)

-13. On the **Kubernetes Network** page, select the network where the control plane and worker nodes will be placed during management cluster deployment.
+13. On the **Kubernetes Network** page, select the network where the control plane and worker nodes are placed during management cluster deployment.
 Ensure that the network has **DHCP** service enabled.

 14. If the Tanzu environment is placed behind a proxy, enable the proxy and provide the proxy details.

-   **Note:** The procedure shown in this document does not use a proxy to connect to the internet.
+    **Note:** The procedure shown in this document does not use a proxy to connect to the Internet.

     ![Kubernetes Network](img/tko-in-vmc-aws/deploy-tko-vmc-54.jpg)

     If LDAP is configured in your environment, see the [VMware documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-iam-configure-id-mgmt.html) for instructions on how to integrate an identity management system with Tanzu Kubernetes Grid.

-    In this example, identity management integration is disabled.
+    In this example, identity management integration is deactivated.

     ![Identity Management](img/tko-in-vmc-aws/deploy-tko-vmc-55.jpg)